-General Comments or Reason(s) for Failure (if any): I hereby state that all the above is true Controller rules of the FIRST® Tech C e, and to the best of my knowledge all software, Driver Station and Robot challenge have been abided by.
+· · · · · · · · · · · · · · · · · · · General Comments or Reason(s) for Failur re (if any): I hereby state that all the above is true, and Controller rules of the FIRST ® Tech Challer d to the best of my knowledge all software, Driver Station and Robot nge have been abided by.
 Field Inspector Team Student Representative

-Appendix D - Control Award Content Sheet & Instructions
+Appendix D - Control Award, sponsored by Arm, Inc. Submission Form & Instructions

-To be considered for the Control Award, Teams must submit a Control Award Submission Form.
+To be considered for the Control Award sponsored by Arm, Inc., Teams must submit a Control Award Submission Form.
 On this form, Teams identify and summarize the key control elements that make their Robot unique.
 Included is a description of key observable actions for Judges to look for as well as the sensor and algorithm use that make it all possible.
 Judges will use this form for both evaluating control designs and when observing Robots on the competition field.
 Information on this form will typically fit on one page, with an additional page for each autonomous mode described.
 Optionally, additional summary pages may be added at the end to help the judges understand key developmental activity.